Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 As a result, a settlement was achieved in which the Ruhr was evacuated, and Germany agreed to another reparations package (the Dawes package).

-The British emerged as the winners in this incident, proving that the French could not employ force effectively absent British consent.
-The years that followed would see significant geopolitical repercussions of this.
+The British emerged as the winners in this incident, proving that the French could not effectively employ force without British consent.
+The years that followed would see significant geopolitical repercussions.

 However, there were other winners as well.
 The radical political parties in Germany benefited from the consequent humiliation and annoyance experienced by significant portions of the populace.
 Within a decade, the most extreme among them would become the most powerful.